Hildebrand Law, P.C. mobile logo

 When you can modify child support in Arizona

-Because Father disputed Mother’s requested modification, the Guidelines required him to request a hearing.
+The Court of Appeals also stated that because Father disputed Mother’s requested modification, the Guidelines required him to request a hearing.
 See id.
 Because Father did not request a hearing, under the Guidelines in effect at the time Mother petitioned to modify child support, and under the Guidelines, effective April 1, 2018, Father’s child support obligation should reflect that he and Mother have multiple children with different parenting plans.
-See Guidelines § 11;

-The superior court did hear argument on Father’s Motion to Dismiss.
+The Court appeals stated the superior court did hear argument on Father’s Motion to Dismiss.
 The court asked Mother’s counsel multiple times what circumstances had changed since the court entered the Order, but the parties did not submit additional evidence or testify.

-The superior court incorrectly interpreted the Guidelines.
+The Court of Appeals also stated the superior court incorrectly interpreted the Guidelines.
 A parent must show “changed circumstances that are substantial and continuing” before child support may be modified.
 A.R.S. §§ 25-327(A), -503(E); Guidelines § 24.

 Incorrect Income in Prior Child Support Calculation Allows Modification of Child Support

-The superior court’s determination of Father’s child support obligation in the Order was based solely on Father’s April 2016 petition and accompanying child support worksheet, which did not include supporting documentation.
+The Court of Appeals then state that the superior court’s determination of Father’s child support obligation in the Order was based solely on Father’s April 2016 petition and accompanying child support worksheet, which did not include supporting documentation.

-For the foregoing reasons, we reverse the superior court’s dismissal of Mother’s October 2016 petition and remand for further proceedings consistent with this opinion.
+The Court of Appeals stated that for the foregoing reasons, it reversed the superior court’s dismissal of Mother’s October 2016 petition and remand for further proceedings consistent with this opinion.

 How Can You Modify A Child Support Order in Arizona